 The new Block editor will soon come to a dashboard near you.
 WordPress 5.0 that will have Gutenberg built-in as the default editor is around the corner.
 We don’t have a release date yet, but the Release Candidate version (RC2) was just published and the community around

 What is Gutenberg?
 The simple answer: It’s the new visual editor for WordPress.
 It has been in development for over a year, and was first released as a Feature Plugin in June 2017.
 For the last 18 months the team has been releasing new versions every week or every other week.
 It’s been used on 1.2 Million sites.
 It’s the most tested feature to come to core for WordPress.

-As with every computer favorite answer: It depends.
-But, on what?
-That will be discussed at our WP4Good Gutenberg Live Q & A. This event is for site owners and administrators who need to decide if they should enable Gutenberg via the prompt, or if they should test it on a staging site.
+Probably not, is the short answer, but it also depends the current configuration of your website.
+We will be discussed at our WP4Good Gutenberg Live Q & A. This event is for site owners and administrators who need to decide if they should enable Gutenberg via the prompt, or if they should test it on a staging site.